dci-j23-e02/online-banking-system-safwan-kher/README.md

 ### Assignment: Enhance the Online Banking System with Transaction Management

 #### Objective:
 Extend the functionality of an existing Online Banking System by incorporating advanced transaction management using `@Transactional` and `@Modifying` annotations.
-This involves creating services for opening new accounts, depositing money, withdrawing money, and transferring funds between accounts.
+This involves creating services for opening new account, depositing money, withdrawing money, and transferring funds between account.
 Additionally, update the Thymeleaf templates to allow users to interact with these new functionalities using Bootstrap 5 for styling.

 #### Requirements:
 1. **Advanced Transaction Management:**